Measurements & Outcomes

 Provided every day during programming

-Summary of key Wellness outcomes provided by the Center of Hope
+Summary of key Wellness outcomes

 • In early group sessions students learned how to define stressors and triggers, how to identify symptoms of stress, and learned various breathing exercises to practice during and after the group.